CHB61/flutter_selectable_list/README.md

 Can be used as a listenable for custom widgets.
 For example:
 - to display the selected value of a SelectableList elsewhere in the UI
 - custom header that contains a search or filter
-- custom widget to display the list in a unique way (wrap, grid, etc.)

 ### SelectableListAnchor
 A builder widget used to open the SelectableList in a modal widget (BottomSheet, Dialog, Dropdown, or SideSheet).

 This widget is also a FormField, providing validation and other standard FormField features.
 The error text displayed below the `builder` widget of the anchor can be replaced by passing in the `validatorBuilder`.

-To allow for the value to be reset in the event of a cancel or barrier dismissal, the original value is stored in the SelectableListAnchor state each time the view is opened.
-Unless `resetOnBarrierDismissed` is specified, the default behavior for all modal widgets except for dropdown is to reset.
-Some modal widgets have a different default behavior than others - the dropdown doesn't show the default header or actions unless specified, and it is assumed the barrier dismiss shouldn't be considered a 'cancel' action and reset the value.
+To allow for the value to be reset in the event of a cancel or barrier dismissal, the original value is stored in the SelectableListAnchor state each time the view is opened. `resetOnBarrierDismissed` can be used to override the default behavior.
+Modal widgets do not all have the same default behavior - the dropdown doesn't show the default header or actions unless specified, and it is assumed the barrier dismiss shouldn't be considered a 'cancel' action and reset the value.

 Properties specific to a certain modal widget can be specified with the respective parameter.
 For example, if the anchor is opening a SideSheet, the parameter `sideSheetProperties` can be provided.